 Structured Illumination Microscopy (SIM) provides a fast and gentle super-resolution approach for fluorescence microscopy.
-The fairSIM project aims to provide a range of free and open-source tools for scientists working with SIM.
+The fairSIM project aims to provide a range of free and open-source tools and resources for scientists working with SIM.

 The fairSIM ImageJ / FIJI plugin